 The Judean Desert is riddled with impressive historic sites, including:

-- The ancient fortress of Masada beside the Dead Sea, which is traditionally climbed at sunrise although can now be ascended via cable car.
+The ancient fortress of Masada beside the Dead Sea, which is traditionally climbed at sunrise although can now be ascended via cable car.
 The best way to visit is with an organized Masada tour.